-If you are a Concordia graduate, were enrolled at Concordia or are a member of a Concordia graduate’s or enrollee’s immediate family, you can give directly to the university and use the Concordia donation receipt when filing your U.S. income tax return.
+If you are a Concordia graduate, were enrolled at Concordia or are a member of a Concordia graduate’s or enrollee’s immediate family, you can donate online directly to the university and use the Concordia donation receipt when filing your U.S. income tax return.

-If you are not a Concordia graduate, enrollee nor immediately related to one, you may still make a tax-deductible donation to Concordia via the American Friends of Concordia University, a United States charity created to advance Concordia University.
+If you are not a Concordia graduate, enrollee nor immediately related to someone who is, you may still make a tax-deductible donation to Concordia via the American Friends of Concordia University, a United States charity created to advance Concordia University.

 American Friends of Concordia University